the-louie/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 2.1.1 =
+* Fix: HTML for header would still be visible in the source of the page when removing the header using showheader=false in the shortcode

 = 2.1 =
 * New: Added the ability to overwrite default templates in your theme.
 View [this article](https://smashballoon.com/guide-to-creating-custom-templates/) for more information.
 * New: Added several PHP hooks for modifying feeds settings and functionality.